semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 ## What is Continuous Delivery

+Intro to what's the practice
 How it relates to continuoue deployment

+## Secrets

+Why we need it
+Step-by-step

 ## Release job

 Step-by-step
 add a job to release

-## Secrets

-Step-by-step

 ## Promotions

-Why promotions
+Why promotions, problems with a release job in CI

 Step-by-step
 Create a promotion pipeline to release

+## What's next?